Plants - What Are Their Parts and Functions?

 - compare the function of parts of a flowering plant to the essential roles in a democracy.

-- Display and learner copies of Parts of a Flower (Attachment One)
+- Display and learner copies of Parts of a Flower (Handout One)

-- Learner copies of A Plant and Government Simile (Attachment Two)
+- Learner copies of A Plant and Government Simile (Handout Two)